Yuriy Shcherbak

-Yuriy Mykolayovych Shcherbak (Ю́рій Микола́йович Щерба́к; born 23 October 1934) is a Ukrainian writer, screenwriter, publicist, epidemiologist, politician, diplomat, and environmental activist.
+Yuriy Mykolayovych Shcherbak (Ю́рій Микола́йович Щерба́к; born 23 October 1934) is a Ukrainian writer, screenwriter, publicist, epidemiologist, politician, diplomat, environmental activist and political analyst.
 Doctor of Medicine (1983), Laureate of Y. Yanovsky Literary Prize (1984) and O. Dovzhenko State Prize (1984).

 Early life and family

 He was born in Kyiv in 1934, about the time when his father was arrested by NKVD.
 During World War II the family was evacuated to Russia.
 He returned to his native city in the beginning of March 1944.
 His older brother, Mykola Shcherbak (1927–1998), famous scientist-zoologist, was head of the Zoological Museum of the Academy of Sciences of Ukraine, and in his student's years was accused (1948) and condemned by KGB (1948–1954) for nationalism.

 Epidemiological career

 Yuriy Shcherbak graduated from Kyiv Medical Institute in 1958.
 From 1958 to 1987 he worked in the Kyiv L. Gromashevsky Research Institute of Epidemiology and Infectious Diseases as a junior and later senior researcher.
 His PhD (1965) and MD (1983) theses devoted to the epidemiology of especially dangerous infectious diseases.
 He took part in the fight against epidemics of cholera and other diseases in Ukraine and Uzbekistan, for which he was awarded the Order of Red Banner of Labour (1971).
 Shcherbak is the author of about 100 scientific papers and more than 20 books.